hbahuguna/popularmoviesHB/README.md

 in order to fetch movie data app needs api_key

-which should be filled in the api_key string in string.xml
+which should be filled in the api_key string in

+app/src/main/res/values/strings.xml